Andychen8828/Final-Game-Project/README.md

 Press reset button to start over

 # Scoring system:
 Each virus you kill gives you a point, the goal is to get as many points as you can by beating the game.
+Final Score is listed in serial monitor.

 # Inputs:
 Slide Switch State: Determines if the game is turned on or off